 Hiring employees for the first time is a big step as you enter an entirely new area of legal compliance.
 Employment and labor law includes a comprehensive set of legal requirements for employers that includes wage and hour laws, workers’ compensation regulations, anti-discrimination and harassment compliance, and workplace poster provisions.
 These laws exist at both the state and federal levels, and employers must comply with both sets of standards.

-The scope of employment law when hiring employees is considerable.
+The scope of employment law when hiring employees is rather expansive.
 It includes wages, safety, citizenship, family and medical leave, whistle-blowing and many other areas.
-It applies to all employees, with additional protections given to those in certain groups.
-Protected classifications include race, religion, disability, age, gender, marital status, national origin, ancestry, pregnancy, sexual orientation, gender identification and a number of other classes.
+It applies to all employees, with additional protections given to certain groups.
+Protected classifications include race, religion, disability, age, gender, marital status, national origin, ancestry, pregnancy, sexual orientation, gender identification, and others.
 Employment requires legal compliance in areas too numerous to discuss in this limited space.
-Some of the more important areas to pay attention include the following:
+Some of the most important areas include the following:

 Citizenship Wage Laws and Compensation (including stock options)

 Each year, thousands of claims are filed with the Equal Employment Opportunity Commission (EEOC) alleging discrimination in connection with hiring or firing decisions.
-The most important thing an employer can do is to meticulously document each step when it comes to hiring employees, retention or termination process.
+The most important thing an employer can do is to meticulously document each step when it comes to hiring employees, as well as the retention or termination process.

 Occasionally an employer will need to terminate an employee who is not performing up to expectations or who creates a hostile work environment.
 For example, an employee who continually demonstrates bias against a coworker because of the coworker’s race, gender, religion, or sexual preference should be terminated.